Sabbha20/Sabbha20/README.md

 > 🐍 Python Developer at TCS (2022-2024)
 > 💻 Former SOA & OSB Developer at Cognizant (2015-2022)
 > 🌱 Perpetual learner, always exploring new horizons
-> 💡 Fascinated by Python, AI/ML, Blockchain, Rust, and Flutter
+> 💡 Fascinated by Python, AI/ML, Rust, and Flutter
 > 🤝 Collaborative team player aspiring to revolutionize the tech space

 ---